Saster-He/hdf5FileGenerator/README.md

 # hdf5FileGenerator

 The matlab/python scripts for generating hdf5 format data.
-We can convert vector or matrix to a hdf5 database. nd2hdf5.m is to generate 3d data to hdf5 database.
+We can convert vector or matrix to a hdf5 database. nd2hdf5.m is to generate 3d data to hdf5 database. nd2hdf5.py generates 3d data and 3d label maps in hdf5 format